cheshire-cat-ai/core/README.md

 - Chat with the Cheshire Cat on `localhost:3000`.
 - You can also interact via REST API and try out the endpoints on `localhost:1865/docs`

+You need to run the 2 set of commands in 2 different shell windows as they are 2 different web servers.
+The installation part is required just once.

 ### Docker